-The conversion is initiated on the falling edge of $\overline{\text{CS}}$ , and the trackand-hold enters hold mode, as described in the Serial Interface section.
-Data on the DIN line during the 16 SCLK transfer is loaded into one of the on-chip registers, provided that the write bit is set.
+The conversion is initiated on the falling edge of \overline{CS} , and the track-and-hold enters hold mode, as described in the Serial Interface section.
+The data on the DIN line during the 16 SCLK transfer is loaded into one of the on-chip registers if the write bit is set.
 The register is selected by programming the register select bits (see Table 8).